atikurrajib/pathshala/README.md

 <h1 align = "center"> Pathshala </h1>

----

 ## 📖 Project Overview

-Through **Pathshala**, we have developed a scalable solution for educational institutions to manage their day-to-day operations.
+Through **Pathshala**, we have developed a scalable web solution to to automate courses, student attendances, performances and some administrative workflows.
 The system ensures data integrity and provides real-time insights for administrators and teachers.

 ### 🌟 Key Features:
 * **Student Lifecycle Management:** Comprehensive records from admission to graduation.